 Dental implants are replacement tooth roots.
 They are metal posts that the dentist surgically places into the jawbone and that fuse with the bone to provide a stable foundation for artificial teeth.
 They are fixed restorations, so they don’t move or slip out of your mouth.

 Dentists use dental implants to replace one or more teeth or to support a dental bridge or denture.

 Dental Implant Procedure

-Once you are prepped for the procedure, the dentist will begin by making a small incision in the patient’s gum tissue.
+Once you are prepped for the procedure, the dentist will begin by making a small incision in the gum tissue.
 The dentist will then use specially designed tools to extract any damaged or infected teeth carefully.

 After removing the damaged teeth, the dentist will begin the dental implant placement.
 The dentist will screw the implant post into the jawbone, and once it is properly secured, the gum tissue will be stitched closed over the implant.
-This treated area will be given a few months time to heal, during which the implant post and the jawbone will fuse to form a strong foundation for the restoration.
+This treated area will be given a few months to heal, during which time the implant post and the jawbone will fuse to form a strong foundation for the restoration.
 As they fuse, we will place an abutment to act as a base for the crown.

 Benefits of Dental Implants

 - One of the most noticeable benefits of dental implants is the improved comfort they provide.

 - They look and function just like natural teeth.